sramam/git-mods/README.md

 I have obviously done this one-too-many times. `git-mods` provides a simple script - meant to be invoked as a shell command to help automate the second-pass check.

-### Side effect
-A development process side effect is that no process

 ## Installation

     npm install git-mods -D